neilgevaux/gatsby-starter-decap-cms/src/pages/blog/2023-05-02-making-some-things.md

 featuredpost: false
 featuredimage: /img/kings-manor-project-page-banner.jpg
 ---
-S﻿o thins is how I wanted to create this blog.
+S﻿o this is how I wanted to create this blog.